mtlynch/mtlynch.io/content/notes/minimalist-js-libraries-2022/index.md

 And then strangely, you have to repeat that `new-user` name throughout the child elements.
 For example, when I want to bind the input field to the `name` variable in the controller, I have to specify it as `data-new-user-target="name"` instead of just `data-target="name"`.

+The target semantics binds the element to an element, but I didn't see a way to bind to an element's attributes or contents.

 And then you have to repeat that name in many places where it seems like it should be implied.

 ### [MobX](https://mobx.js.org)